GoodVibesOhmly/GVO_AWS/README.md

 alongside the service implementation.
 This allows the lifecycle to be completely automated, tested in isolation from other deployments of the same service, and most importantly, *reliable*.

-Inspired by the ideas presented by [awesome-codepipeline-ci](https://github.com/nicolai86/awesome-codepipeline-ci)
+Inspired by the ideas presented at [awesome-codepipeline-ci](https://github.com/nicolai86/awesome-codepipeline-ci)

 Please note these docs are still very much a work in progress.
 Let us know where there are gaps, or where more clarification is needed by opening an issue!